mozbrick/brick/tooltip/README.md

 # Accessors (getters/setters)

-## ___content___
+## contentEl

-Provides access to the the DOM element used to represent the content of the given tooltip
+Provides access to the the DOM element used to represent the content of the given tooltip. **Note that it you want to edit the `innerHTML` or `textContent` of the tooltip, you'll need to edit the element returned by contentEl!**

 ### (getter) Retrieving the content DOM

-Accessing a tooltip's `.content` property provides access to the DOM element used to represent the tooltip's content.
+Accessing a tooltip's `.contentEl` property provides access to the DOM element used to represent the tooltip's content.
 This allows the user to dynamically modify the contents of the tooltip.

 ### (setter) Replacing the content DOM

-The user can also completely replace the content DOM of the tooltip with their custom DOM node by assigning it to the tooltip's `.content` property.
+The user can also completely replace the content DOM of the tooltip with their custom DOM node by assigning it to the tooltip's `.contentEl` property.

 ## ___presetTriggerStyles___ (getter only)